 Our corporate governance guidelines provide that the roles of chair of the board and chief executive officer may be separated or combined.
 Our board of directors has considered its leadership structure and determined that, at this time, the roles of chair of the board of directors and chief executive officer should be separate.
 Separating the chair and the chief executive officer positions allows our Chief Executive Officer, Dr. Kathiresan, to focus on running the business, while allowing our chair of the board of directors, Dr. Adelman, to lead our board in its fundamental role of providing advice to and oversight of management.
-As our board of directors has determined that each of our directors other than Dr. Kathiresan and Mr. Evans is independent, our board of directors believes that the independent directors provide effective oversight of management.
+Our chair promotes effective and transparent communication and consideration of matters presenting significant risks to the company through his role in assisting with developing the agendas for the meetings of our board of directors, presiding over meetings and facilitating communications between management and the board of directors.
+As our board of directors has determined that each of our directors other than Dr. Kathiresan is independent, our board of directors believes that the independent directors provide effective oversight of management.
 Our board of directors believes that its leadership structure is appropriate because it strikes an effective balance between strategic development and independent leadership and management oversight in the board process.
 However, our board of directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.

 Risk is inherent with every business and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including those described under "Risk Factors" in our 2021 Annual Report.
+We face a number of risks, including those described under "Risk Factors" in our 2022 Annual Report.
 Our board of directors is actively involved in oversight of risks that could affect us.
 This oversight is conducted primarily by our full board of directors, which has responsibility for general oversight of risks.
 Our board of directors oversees our risk management processes directly and through its committees.
 Our risk management processes are intended to identify, manage and control risks so that they are appropriate considering our scope, operations and business objectives.
 Our management is responsible for risk management on a day-to-day basis and our board and its committees oversee the risk management activities of management.
 Our board of directors encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.
 Management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a focused discussion and analysis of the risks facing us.
-Our board of directors satisfies its risk oversight responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our company.
+Our board of directors satisfies its risk oversight responsibility through full reports by each committee chair regarding such committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our company.
 This enables our board of directors to coordinate risk oversight, particularly with respect to interrelated or cumulative risks that may involve multiple areas for which more than one committee may have responsibility.